Synchronisation Rules¶

 Criteria are organised into groups with AND/OR logic and support nested groups for complex conditions.
 Criteria expressions use the JIM expression language.

-Object matching rules define how a Connected System Object is matched to an existing Metaverse Object.
+Object Matching Rules define how a Connected System Object is matched to an existing Metaverse Object.
 Rules specify one or more attribute pairs to compare:

 | CSO Attribute | MVO Attribute | Description |